influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/_index.md

 ---

 InfluxQL is an SQL-like query language for interacting with data in InfluxDB.
-The following sections detail InfluxQL's `SELECT` statement, as well as other key clauses, and useful query syntax for exploring your data.
+The following sections detail InfluxQL's `SELECT` statement, other key clauses, and useful query syntax for exploring your data.

 {{< children readmore=true hr=true >}}

-### Sample data
+### Download sample data

-This document uses publicly available data from the [National Oceanic and Atmospheric Administration's (NOAA) Center for Operational Oceanographic Products and Services](http://tidesandcurrents.noaa.gov/stations.html?type=Water+Levels).
+InfluxQL example queries use publicly available data from the [National Oceanic and Atmospheric Administration's (NOAA) Center for Operational Oceanographic Products and Services](http://tidesandcurrents.noaa.gov/stations.html?type=Water+Levels).

-See the [Sample Data](influxdb/v2.4/reference/sample-data/#noaa-sample-data) page to download the data and follow along with the example queries in the sections below.
+To download a subset of NOAA data used in examples, run the script under [NOAA water sample data](/influxdb/v2.4/reference/sample-data/#noaa-water-sample-data) (for example, copy and paste the script into your Data Explorer - Script Editor), and replace "example-org" in the script with the name of your InfluxDB organization.

 Let's get acquainted with this subsample of the data in the `h2o_feet` measurement: